SU_A_27

 [r] I have 5 sisters.

-[i] Wow!
+[i] wow.

 [i] And what was the reason?

-[i] Ok.
-And are your family your brothers and sisters still in Iraq?
+[i] OK.
+And are your family still your brothers and sisters in Iraq?

-Yes, they’re all still in Mosul.
+[r] Yes, they are all still in Mosul.

 [i] And what do they do?